Nigerian Universities That Accept Low JAMB Scores: 140-180 Cut-Off Marks

 2. Select Less Competitive Courses

 Consider courses with lower cut-offs that still align with your interests and career goals.
-You can later transfer or pursue postgraduate study in your preferred field.

 3. Excel in Post-UTME